Alfa Joins the Black British Network

 Cephas is the founder of the Black British Network and previously 56 Black Men.
 He launched '56 Black Men' as a campaign in the UK focusing on changing the narrative of Black men in the media as an introduction to a much wider conversation.
 Since launching the campaign on the 23rd of December 2018, it has had both a local and global impact.

-Over the years, he has been successful in galvanising support for his businesses from key partners and senior contacts including companies such as Accenture, O2 Telefonica, Clear Channel, Tesco and people such as Paul Polman (Ex CEO of Unilever), Simon Pegg and others.
-For more information about our organisation, please visit cephaswilliams.com.
+Over the years, he has been successful in galvanizing support for his businesses from key partners and senior contacts including companies such as Accenture, O2 Telefonica, Clear Channel, Tesco, and people such as Paul Polman (Ex CEO of Unilever), Simon Pegg, and others.
+For more information about our organization, please visit cephaswilliams.com.